rodmarkun/SmolML/smolml/core/README.md

 \frac{\partial J}{\partial w}
 $$

-Calculating these gradients for every parameter allows the model to iteratively improve, step-by-step, as moving in the opposite direction reduces the error.
+As a summary, calculating these gradients for every parameter allows the model to iteratively improve, step-by-step, as moving in the opposite direction reduces the error.
 This process is the heart of training most ML models.

 ## Why "Automatic" Differentiation?

 Let's think of a simple function like $y = a \times b + c$, we can find the gradients ($\frac{\partial y}{\partial a}$, $\frac{\partial y}{\partial b}$, $\frac{\partial y}{\partial c}$) using basic calculus rules (like the chain rule).
 You may remember some of this math from your highschool years.

 But modern neural networks are *vastly* more complex.
 They are essentially giant, nested mathematical functions with potentially millions of parameters.
-Calculating all those gradients manually is practically impossible and incredibly prone to errors.
+Calculating all those gradients manually is practically impossible and incredibly prone to errors!

 **Automatic Differentiation (AutoDiff)** is the solution.
 It's a **technique** where the computer itself keeps track of every single mathematical operation performed, building a computational graph.
+We will call this the `forward` phase, as information travels from the beggining to the end of the graph.
 Then, by applying the chain rule systematically backwards through this graph (a process called **backpropagation**), it can efficiently compute the gradient of the final output (the loss) with respect to every single input and parameter involved.
+We will call this the `backward` phase, take a look at the next image!

 <div align="center">
   <img src="https://github.com/user-attachments/assets/75372083-69b3-47b4-959d-609d7f426751" width="600">